Natural Alternative Therapies

 Do Bananas Help With Restless Leg Syndrome?

 Bananas have a lot of Magnesium and potassium in them – both play a role in RLS.
-Bananas are considered a superfood, and if you an otherwise healthy person, you can eat up to 10 bananas a day!
+Bananas are considered a superfood, and if you are an otherwise healthy person, you can eat up to 10 bananas a day!

-Bonus Tip: Use Infrared Heat to Quickly Relieve RLS
+Use Infrared Heat to Quickly Relieve RLS

 I think you should be aware of another effective (and proven) natural home treatment for RLS: